• Home |

 Both brands are known for producing high-quality rounds, and I wouldn't hesitate to buy either one to feed my rifle.

-Even Federal American Eagle 250-grain S.P. is a good choice for a day of shooting for fun.
-Though it won't be as accurate as an FMJ or HPBT match-grade bullet, it's still precise plenty for a fun but expensive day at the range.
+Federal American Eagle 250 grain SP is a good choice for a day of shooting for fun.
+Though iIt won't be as accurate as an FMJ or match-grade HPBT bullet, though it's still precise enough for a fun (if not expensive) day at the range.

 What Is It Best For?